 - California (requires a 15% deductible, plus 10% for extra structures)

-What you set your renters deductible at is your choice.
-But what’s the best option for you?
+How high or low to set a renters deductible is up to you.
+But which choice is better?
 It depends on your situation.
-There are good reasons to set a high one.
-But you might also find that there are good reasons to have a low one.
+There are good reasons to have a higher one.
+But there’s also a solid argument for setting it lower.
 Here are the pros and cons for each option:

 Setting a High Deductible